-This is one of the most common arrhythmias at rest.
+This is one of the most common arrhythmias at rest in horses.
 As the horse has a very low heart rate at rest (~30-40 bpm), sometimes the heart misses a beat, even 2, without any consequence on the horse, provided that these “atrio-ventricular blocks” disappear with effort.

 Here’s an example of a second degree AV block measured with the Equisense Motion S :

 It is the most common arrhythmia in horses during exercise.
 One of the elements of the heart contraction is absent from the ECG (the P wave, representing the contraction of the atrium), and the rhythm is irregularly irregular.

 Large horses with a large heart are more prone to it.
 Depending on the underlying cause of the fibrillation, the prognosis is more or less severe.

 The severity of the arrhythmia in horses depends on several factors, including its onset and whether or not it is accentuated by exercise.